-Click the icons to hear new CD
+Click icons to hear CD

 If millions of people around the world would give anything to live in America, why are so many Americans unhappy with this country?